 I’m delighted to be working with Vitality to train for their Vitality Move family friendly fitness and music festival.
-The festival was created in collaboration with Olympian Jess Ennis-Hill and DJ Trevor Nelson and takes place in two incredible locations – Chatsworth House on Sunday 9th July and Windsor Great Park on Sunday 17th September.
+The festival was created in collaboration with Olympian Jessica Ennis-Hill and DJ Trevor Nelson and takes place in two incredible locations – Chatsworth House on Sunday 9th July and Windsor Great Park on Sunday 17th September.

 My training goals for this year

 Back in December, I decided I wanted to take on a challenge this year.
 I knew I wouldn’t have time to train for an Ironman which is my ultimate goal, but I hoped I’d find the time to train for a half ironman.

 As usual, this all came to a head when I’d had a bit too much wine over Christmas.
 I got a bit above my station and entered quite a tough half-ironman that takes place in June.
 Have I trained enough for it?
 No. Am I still going to do it?
 I’m not sure.

 The part I’m worried about is the cycling.
 I’ve recently started to get out on the bike again, but I’ve been riding a mountain bike.
 Last week I managed to get my road bike fixed and ready to ride, then we went away for the weekend.

 So, with two months to go until the half ironman, I’m just about to start training on my road bike.
 And to add insult to very probable injury, my husband is going away for a fortnight next week.
 So realistically, training will start in earnest with about 6 weeks to go.